MarufZak/study-logs/system-design-interview/volume-1/README.md

 Pros: memory efficient, easy to understand, and resetting quota per unit time might fit some use cases.
 Cons: requests between the edges of two time intervals might cause more requests than specified in threshold.
 For example, if time unit is 1 minute, requests number might be 20 between 03:30:30 and 04:31:30.

+### Sliding window log algorithm

+It fixes the issue with fixed window counter algorithm.
+When request comes in, its timestamp is added to the set (such as sorted set in Redis).
+All outdated timestamps are deleted from set (those that are older than time unit.
+For example if time unit is minute and requests comes at 13:30:30, all timestamps before (13:30:00 - 00:01:00) 13:29:00 are deleted).
+If number of timestamps exceeds the threshold, request is rejected, otherwise it's accepted.

+Consider an example.
+Threshold is 2 req/min.
+First request comes at 13:30:20 (accepted), second comes at 13:30:40 (accepted), and third comes at 13:31:30.
+Requests between 13:30:30 and 13:31:30 are valid, but the rest is outdated.
+So queue now has timestamps of 13:30:40 and 13:31:30, which is already full.
+Any request that comes before 13:31:40 is blocked.

+Pros: solves the problem with fixed window counter
+Cons: not memory efficient, because stores blocked request timestamps in memory.